iMAGRAY/70B-1q-to-70B-lang/SIGLA_Plan.md

   `temperature` parameter controlling how capsules are merged.
 - The API exposes `/info` and `/list` endpoints mirroring the CLI commands.
 - `/walk` and `/compress` endpoints support graph expansion and summarization.
+- `/prune` and `/reindex` endpoints mirror CLI commands for capsule removal and index rebuilding.